Greetings in Arabic

 How to pronounce Arabic greetings

 As hard as you try, without helpful feedback your Arabic pronunciation is never going to be the same as a native speaker’s.
 If you've found it difficult to perfect the way you say Arabic words and phrases, this lesson will help you.

-Using the blue Rocket Record buttons you can record the way you say each word or phrase, and compare it with the way a native speaker of Arabic does.
-That’s right, with Rocket Languages voice mapping technology you can record your voice as many times as you need until your pronunciation matches the Arabic speaker!
+Use the blue button to play the audio tracks associated with Greetings in Arabic.
+Then try recording yourself and compare your Arabic pronunciation with that of the native Arabic speaker.
+That’s right, with Rocket Arabic's voice recognition technology you can record your voice as many times as you need until your pronunciation matches the Arabic speaker!